datacommonsorg/website/tools/nl/svindex_differ/README.md

 This will produce an html file with diffs (if any) in `/tmp/differ_report.html`.
 Please ensure any diffs are expected/understood, and attach the report to the PR updating the SV index.

+NOTE: The tool assumes that the base and prod has embeddings generated from the same ML model.